n1032658/AzureTutorial/Day1.md

 ## 2. Features of Cloud Computing

-### Key Features
+Cloud computing provides several key features that make it flexible, scalable, and cost-effective.

-1. On-demand self-service
+### 1. On-demand self-service
-   Create resources instantly without human interaction
+Users can create resources like virtual machines, storage, or databases instantly without human interaction.

+Example:
+- Creating a virtual machine in Microsoft Azure within minutes

+---

-2. Broad network access
+### 2. Broad network access
-   Access services from any device
+Cloud services are accessible over the internet from different devices like laptops, mobiles, and tablets.

+Example:
+- Accessing Gmail or Google Drive from your phone or laptop anywhere

+---

-3. Resource pooling
+### 3. Resource pooling
-   Shared infrastructure for multiple users
+Cloud providers use a shared pool of resources to serve multiple customers.
+This is called multi-tenancy.

+Example:
+- Multiple companies using the same AWS data center infrastructure

+---

-4. Rapid elasticity
+### 4. Rapid elasticity (Scalability)
-   Scale resources up/down quickly
+Resources can be scaled up or down quickly based on demand.

+Example:
+- An e-commerce website increases server capacity during a sale (like Black Friday) and reduces it afterward

+---

-5. Measured service (Pay-as-you-go)
+### 5. Measured service (Pay-as-you-go)
-   Pay only for what you use
+You only pay for the resources you use, similar to electricity billing.

+Example:
+- Paying only for the number of hours a virtual machine runs
+- Storage charges based on how much data you store in cloud storage

+---

-### Interview Questions
+### 6. Security
-- What is elasticity?
-- Difference between scalability and elasticity?
+Cloud providers offer built-in security features such as data encryption, firewalls, identity management, and threat detection.

+Example:
+- Encrypting data stored in Azure Blob Storage
+- Using multi-factor authentication (MFA) to secure user logins
+- Role-based access control (RBAC) to restrict access to resources

 ---